pytorch/glow/README.md

       libprotobuf-dev protobuf-compiler
   ```

+In order to support ONNX net serialization format, Glow requires
+`protobuf >= 2.6.1`, but the above command may install older
+version on older Ubuntu (e.g. 14.04).
+If this is the case, we suggest to look
+at `utils/install_protobuf.sh` to install newer version from source.

 Note, that OpenCL support is not trivial on Linux.
 We suggest to build without
 OpenCL for the first time.